Grow Fatsia Japonica, Japanese Aralia

 Use and Management

-Fatsia can be occasionally bothered by scale or mealy-bugs.
+Fatsia can occasionally be bothered by scale or mealy bugs.
 However, it generally remains free of pests.

 Pests and Diseases